devernay/openfx-yadif/README.md

 Important note
 ------------

-This plugin is now part of the [openfx-misc](http://github.com/devernay/openfx-misc) set of plugin, where it is called "Deinterlace".  [openfx-misc](http://github.com/devernay/openfx-misc) is actively maintained, contains more than 60 plugins, and work on the same OpenFX hosts as openfx-yadif (including Nuke and DaVinci Resolve).
+This plugin is now part of the [openfx-misc](http://github.com/devernay/openfx-misc) set of plugin, where it is called "Deinterlace".  [openfx-misc](http://github.com/devernay/openfx-misc) is actively maintained, contains more than 60 plugins, and works on the same OpenFX hosts as openfx-yadif (including Nuke and DaVinci Resolve).

 Description
 ---------